-When you’re living with an inflammatory bowel disease (IBD) like Crohn’s disease or ulcerative colitis, the thought of getting ready for a colonoscopy can be, well, gut wrenching.
+When you’re living with irritable bowel disease (IBD) such as Crohn’s disease or ulcerative colitis, the thought of getting ready for a colonoscopy can be distressing.

-But there are some strategies that can ease your discomfort as you’re getting ready for the procedure.
+Some strategies can ease your discomfort as you prepare for the procedure.

-For those without IBD, the common instruction is to avoid raw fruits, vegetables, nuts, and seeds for at least half a day before the procedure.
+People without IBD are told to avoid raw fruits, vegetables, nuts, and seeds for at least half a day before the procedure.

 “I tend to prefer a whole day of a liquid diet for everyone,” he says.
 “But especially with those who have IBD, it can be a good prep strategy because it increases hydration and reduces risk of not having the bowel be clear.”

-That’s because the prep will cause everything you consume to go through your system very quickly, without being absorbed.
+That’s because the prep will cause everything you consume to go through your system quickly without being absorbed.
 That means liquids keep their color in the colon, and a red drink can be mistaken for blood.

-Until just recently, most colonoscopy prep was done in a fairly short window of time, with people starting the afternoon or even evening before the procedure and finishing their prep before going to bed.
+Until recently, most colonoscopy prep was done in a relatively short window, with people starting the afternoon or evening before the procedure and finishing their prep before going to bed.

 This works with all types of prep options, Farhadi adds.

-So, even if the instructions on the bottle or the info sheet note that you need to have 8 ounces at a time continuously until you finish, you can still split up the prep and it’ll work just fine.
+So, even if the instructions on the bottle or the info sheet say you need to have 8 ounces (oz) continuously until you finish, you can still split up the prep, and it’ll work fine.

-More good news: You don’t have to drink 8 ounces at a time, either.
+Also, you don’t have to drink 8 oz at a time, either.
 As long as you’re making progress in consuming the prep solution, you can drink smaller amounts while stretching out the time frame to do it.